-Business student Cassidy Gray already has a graduate role lined up for 2020 – a three-year position with MARS, a global food distributor in Auckland.
+Recent business graduate Cassidy Gray had a job lined up before she even finished her degree – a three-year position with MARS, a global food distributor in Auckland.

-Cassidy is in her third year of a Bachelor of Commerce, majoring in Supply Chain Management and Global Business, and she loves the fact that there is so much assistance on offer at Lincoln.
+Cassidy holds a Bachelor of Commerce, majoring in Supply Chain Management and Global Business, and she loved the fact that there was so much assistance on offer at Lincoln.

 “The small size of Lincoln means that the lecturers are better able to offer one-on-one help,” she says.

 “With the support of lecturers and careers advisors, I had the skills and confidence to go for several really good internships and work in some awesome part-time jobs.

 “The Lincoln lecturers are so generous with their time because they have a genuine interest in seeing you succeed.”